raphxyz/native.alert/README.md

 Usage
 ------

-	Open a native alert:
+Open a native alert :

 		natif.alert(
 			'Title Box !',
 			'Text on the box...'
 		);

-	Open a native confirmation request box:
+Open a native confirmation request box :

 		function onSuccess(confirmed) {
 			if(confirmed) {